Stained Glass Scarlet: Scarlet Redemption

 Scarlet returns and haunts the streets of Brooklyn armed with her crossbow.
 She finds Bertrand Crawley and, recognizing him as a friend of Moon Knight, fires a crossbow bolt into his shoulder.
 Crawley runs off and falls through the glass front door of Gena's Diner.
 Scarlet follows after him, firing several more shots into the diner.
 She pitches Gena Landers through a window then fires a shot into the oven's gas lines, causing the entire building to explode.
 Scarlet returns to the church where she lives, confident that her "sweet angel" will come for her.

-That evening, Marc Spector stands before the statue of Khonshu and suddenly sees an vision of Scarlet.
+That evening, Marc Spector stands before the statue of Khonshu and suddenly sees a vision of Scarlet.
 He knows that Scarlet is destined to come back into his life.
 Marc learns about the destruction of Gena's Diner and promises Gena to help rebuild the building.
 When Marc leaves the hospital and goes to the Bronx Memorial Cemetery, a group of nuns answering to Scarlet emerge from the shadows and attack him.
 Scarlet appears and fires a crossbow bolt that tears a hole through Moon Knight's mask before disappearing.

 Scarlet later returns, having formed a psychic link to Moon Knight.
 While confronting Moon Knight, she jumps off a bridge.
 Moon Knight is unable to find Scarlet, who is presumed dead.